 The Company has agreements with third parties in the normal course of business, under which it can license certain developed technologies.
 If the Company exercises its rights to license the respective technologies, it may be subject to additional fees and milestone payments.
-During the three and six months ended June 30, 2021 and 2020, the Company did not incur any expense related to these licenses.
+During the nine months ended September 30, 2022, the Company recorded research and development expense of \$0.1 million related to the license of certain developed technologies under these agreements.
+During the three months ended September 30, 2022 and 2021 and the nine months ended September 30, 2021, the Company did not incur any expense related to these licenses.